SilkRose/Pony/src/stories/darling-and-date/02-practice-and-plan.md

 "Okay, coming right up," Pinkie said before she started to get out the bakeware for pancakes.

-"Your pancakes are the best, Pinkie," Rainbow said.
+"Your pancakes are the best, Pinkie."

 "Thanks," Pinkie replied before she started humming to herself.